Slab tilings, flips and the triple twist: Coloring and twist

 A more precise construction is in order.
 For the red-green pair, the cube $[x,x+1]\times[y,y+1]\times[z,z+1]$ is good if $x+y$ is even.
 In the notation of Example~\ref{example:slabtype}, the cube is good if $\phi(x,y,z) \in \{(0,0),(1,1)\} \subset \ZZ/(2) \oplus \ZZ/(2)$.
 If good, the above cube inflates to become the cuboid $\tilde S \times [z,z+1]$ where $\tilde S \subset \RR^2$ is the square with vertices $(x-\frac12,y+\frac12)$, $(x+\frac12,y-\frac12)$, $(x+\frac32,y+\frac12)$, $(x+\frac12,y+\frac32)$.
 The region $\tilde R$ is the union of the resulting inflated cuboids, as in Figure~\ref{fig:slabd}.
 The new cuboids keep the old colors, so that $\tilde R$ is a cubiculated region.
 Strictly speaking, we might feel the need to rotate and rescale, but we usually refrain from doing so as it only complicates the description.

 We are now left with the task of transforming the tilings.
 We first consider slab tilings; let $\bt$ be a tiling of $\cR$.
 Each slab $P$ of $\bt$ covers two preserved cubes and two deleted cubes.
 Let $S_{0}$ and $S_{1}$ be the two preserved cubes, which are transformed into $\tilde S_{0}$ and $\tilde S_{1}$, respectively.
 We say that $P$ is taken to the domino $\tilde P$, the union of $\tilde S_{0}$ and $\tilde S_{1}$.
 See Figures~\ref{fig:cob} and \ref{fig:cobd} for an example.
+In the second row of Figure~\ref{fig:cobd}, we show the tiling rotated clockwise by $45^{\circ}$; in this example, we have $\Tw = +2$.

 For mixed tilings the construction is similar.
 Horizontal slabs are transformed into horizontal dominoes, as above.
 Vertical dominoes consist of two cubes which are either both preserved or both removed.
 In the first case, the domino in transformed into a vertical domino; in the second case the domino is deleted; see Figures~\ref{fig:mixed} and \ref{fig:cobd}.